mibi88/dino_nes/README.md

 # Possible improvements

-* Make the HUD turn white on night time
 * Set a minimal spacing between the cacti to make the game simpler and not require pixel perfect jumps, that can be frustrating
 * Remove flickering when loading nametables